 - Improved understanding of social norms and expectations

-Educational play represents a sophisticated integration of learning objectives with engaging activities.
-Research in educational psychology has demonstrated that learning through play is more effective than traditional rote learning methods, as it:
+Educational play combines learning objectives with fun activities.
+Research in educational psychology has found that learning through play is more effective than traditional memorization because it:

 - Increases neural plasticity